“If we don’t treat teaching as a profession, we won’t have professionals in our classrooms.”

 |

-A 2016 study conducted by Anne Podolsky et al., for the Learning Policy Institute, highlighted several effective strategies to improve the teacher pipeline: increased salaries, lower costs of entry into the profession, college loan forgiveness programs, and internal support for new teachers.
+Solving the Teacher Shortage: How to Attract and Retain Excellent Educators, highlighted several effective strategies to improve the teacher pipeline: increased salaries, lower costs of entry into the profession, college loan forgiveness programs, and internal support for new teachers.

-Table 2.
-Average Starting Salaries in North Carolina and Surrounding States
+Figure 4.
+Average Starting Salaries in North Carolina and Border States

 Some states have improved salaries through statewide salary minimums or salary incentives for educators who hold a National Board Certification.